 Another good choice is Breakwater Beach at Geneva State Park in Geneva-on-the-Lake, Ohio.
-This large cove beach has lifeguards, picnic tables, and restrooms.
-Parking is free here, too.
+This large cove beach has lifeguards, picnic tables, and restrooms, and parking is free here, too.

 The main branch and 28 neighborhood branches of the Cleveland Public Library house more than 10 million books, tapes, DVDs, and CDs—all available to loan to Cleveland area residents.
 If you're in town for more than a few weeks (perhaps visiting for the summer), you can get a temporary library card and check out books on a short-term basis.

-Located right on the square in the center of Medina, about 45 minutes from Cleveland, the Medina Toy and Train Museum features dozens of model train set-ups, interactive children's exhibits, model cars, and airplanes dating back to 1900, and lots of dolls and toys.
+Located right on the square in the center of Medina, about 45 minutes from Cleveland, the Medina Toy and Train Museum features dozens of model train set-ups, interactive children's exhibits, model cars, and airplanes dating back to 1900 as well as lots of dolls and toys.
 There's even an on-site library with books for loan about toys and trains, but this check-out service is only available to residents of Ohio.